Mush2h/Writeups-CTF/HTB/Very Easy/Blue.md

 ```

-The scan shows the machine is vulnerable to MS17-010 (EternalBlue).
+The scan reveals the machine is vulnerable to MS17-010 (EternalBlue).

 ## Exploiting MS17-010

-We use Metasploit to exploit this vulnerability:
+We use Metasploit to exploit the MS17-010 vulnerability.

 ```ruby